5.4? You're Hired!

-How they filter often snowballs into a chaotic process that is sensitive to the flapping of a butterfly’s wings in Australia.
+Now how they filter often snowballs from a chaotic process that is sensitive to the flapping of a butterfly’s wings in Australia.
 Often it’s as simple as an over-worked, under-paid recruiter on a tight deadline.
-Last Monday, somewhere in a big city near you, a recruiting contractor slid out of bed, gulped down their coffee of choice, & avoided their boss for an hour while they chaotically scrolled through a spreadsheet & ignored the dozens/hundreds of emails+DMs piling up.
+Last Monday, somewhere in a big city near you, a recruiting contractor slid out of bed, gulped down their coffee of choice, & avoided their boss for an hour while they chaotically scrolled through a spreadsheet, ignoring the dozens/hundreds of emails+DMs piling up.

 They are on the clock

 if they don’t want to miss out on their own time at night

 Getting that stack down “is the employer’s first preoccupation” …which means it’s multiple employees’ entire occupation